marywebby/bootcamp-notes/MVC.md

         - https://www.npmjs.com/package/express-session -> good link to info about express session
             - we are using the package express-session
     - 17:
+        - connect session sequalize = new dependency which helps us track the session
+        - const sess = {
+            secret: "super secret cookie",
+            cookie: {
+                maxAge: 24 * 60 * 60 * 1000
+            },
+            resave: false,
+            saveUninitalized: false,
+            store: new SequelizedStore{
+                db: sequelize
+            }
+        };
+        - placing middleware in a new file and requiring it in our routes
     - 18:
     - 19:
     - 20:
+    - 21:
+    - 22:
+        - SHOWING HOW TO DISPLAY SEQUELIZE DATA AND IMPLEMENT INTO THE HANDLEBARS
+    - 23:
+    - 24:
+    - 25:
+        - .eslintignore (E~S~lint)
+            - similar to .gitignore
+        - helps with debugging and displaying problems in the problems tab of the terminal
+        - in package.json, there is a command line that you can run that will find the problems for you,
+    - 27:
+        - installing prettier
+            - npm install prettier eslint-config-prettier --save-dev
+        - the rest of the settings to style prettier the way you like, there is a point where we introduce eslint to prettier, and how to make them not fight eachother by introducing them into each others .json's
+        - user settings
+         -> format
+         -> on save
+    - 28:
+        - mini-project
+        - introduced full MVC framework

+CHALLENGE
+    - creating a work press site for any dev to use
+    -